 Here are some photos to show you how easy this spring roll recipe is to make:

-This is what your noodles should look like when they are cooked.
-They get translucent like this:
+This is what your cooked mung bean noodles will look like when they are cooked.

 An easy spring roll without the wrapper.